 - Soca Brainwash: Treasures of the Orient! themed party held on a massive lawn with DJ tent, performance stage, all-inclusive, Carnival Saturday Morning starts 11am @ St Mary’s College Grounds, dress code is to dress according to the chosen theme, Treasures of the Orient!
 Highly recommended!
 Tickets often sell out within minutes!

-- Punchy Wednesday: Cooler Fete, Carnival Wednesday Night starts 10pm @ Hasley Crawford Stadium, all-inclusive fete, dress code is casual
+- Punchy Wednesday: Cooler Fete, Carnival Wednesday Night starts 10pm @ Hasely Crawford Stadium, all-inclusive fete, dress code is casual

-- M. Beach: Breakfast Beach Party Fete, Carnival Thursday Morning, starts 3am @ Tryico Bay, all-inclusive food, dress code is beach party casual wear, is hosted by Caesar’s Army
+- M. Beach: Breakfast Beach Party Fete, Carnival Thursday Morning, starts 3am @ Tyrico Bay, all-inclusive food, dress code is beach party casual wear, is hosted by Caesar’s Army

 - Sunny Side Up: Breakfast Fete, Carnival Sunday Morning starts 3am @ Diego Martin Central Secondary School, DJ’s, Live Music Performances, cooler section and all-inclusive section.
 Very popular sells out quickly!